Daniel Nardiello: Blackpool

-Loan move to Hartlepool United

 After missing most of the Seasiders' campaign through injury, on 29 January 2009 he joined League One club Hartlepool United on loan until the end of the season.
 Despite scoring three goals in eight starts he returned to his parent club at the end of the loan period.

-Back at Blackpool and Bury loan move

 Nardiello scored his first goal for the Seasiders in a 2–1 win over Crewe Alexandra in the first round of the 2009–10 League Cup on 11 August 2009.
 Four days later, he made his first league appearance for Blackpool since 16 September 2008, as a second-half substitute in a 1–1 draw with Cardiff City at Bloomfield Road.

 He then underwent an operation to cure a hip problem and did not play first-team football again until he joined League Two side Bury on a one-month loan on 13 November.
 He scored on his debut the following day in a 3–3 draw with Notts County at Gigg Lane.
 He was denied a second goal when his shot stuck in a puddle, inches from the goal line, allowing County goalkeeper Kasper Schmeichel to retrieve the ball.
 He scored again in his second game, a 1–1 draw with Shrewsbury Town at the New Meadow on 21 November.
 His third goal came in his fifth match on 5 December, a 2–0 home win over Barnet.
 After scoring four goals in six league games, Nardiello was recalled by Blackpool on 14 December to cover for injuries.

-Return to Blackpool and Oldham Athletic loan move

 On his return to Blackpool, Nardiello was an unused substitute in a number of games, before making his second league appearance of the season on 9 January 2010 as a 77th-minute substitute in a 1–1 draw with Cardiff City at the Cardiff City Stadium.
 He made a late substitute appearance in the 2–2 home draw with Queens Park Rangers on 16 January, then three days later he made his first league start for Blackpool – over 17 months after he signed for the club – in the 2–1 defeat at home to Sheffield Wednesday.

 On 4 March, he joined League One side Oldham Athletic on loan until the end of the season.
 Two days later, he made his debut in the 1–1 draw with Exeter City at St James Park.
 Three days later, on his home debut at Boundary Park against Leyton Orient, Nardiello tore his hamstring early in the second half and was stretchered off the pitch.

 Nardiello was allowed to leave Blackpool at the end of the 2009–10 season.